I work at Xiaomi as a senior AI researcher. Previously, I was working at ByteDance focusing on LLM and MLLM in Shanghai, China.

 • 2023.05: 🎉 One first-author paper has been accepted to ACL 2023.

-• 2023.05: 🎉 One paper has been accepted to ACL 2023 findings.
+• 2023.05: 🎉 One paper has been accepted to ACL 2023.

 • 2022.03: 🎉 One first-author paper has been accepted to ACL 2022.

-• 2022.01: 🎉I join SenseTime Group Ltd. as a AI researcher for NLP!
+• 2022.01: 🎉I joined SenseTime Group Ltd. as a AI researcher for NLP!

 • 2021.07: 🎉 One first-author paper has been accepted to ICML 2021 Workshop.